Restorative Dentistry in Tempe, AZ

 Do composite fillings require special care?

-Although composite fillings don’t require extra special care, you do still need to take care of them so that they last.
+Although composite fillings don’t require extra special care, you still need to take care of them so that they last.
 Fortunately, doing so entails the same healthy oral habits that you should maintain for your natural teeth, including the following:

 • Brushing twice daily.